The Malachite Box: Background

 In the 1930s the Communist Party of the Soviet Union greatly encouraged the interest in the past of the country and the people.
 The Party paid a lot of attention to the development of the historical science.
 Maxim Gorky initiated the publication of such books as The History of Factories and Plants (История фабрик и заводов).
 The initiative was supported by the Communist Party.
 History books and various historical fiction titles were published one after another.
 General interest in the history of the country transformed into the interest in folk art and folklore.
 The famous folklore expert Nikolay Andreyev later wrote about that period that the folklore collections "have never been published before in such quantities, not even in the "Golden Age" of the folkloristics in the 60s".
 Journalists, students, and members of Komsomol started collecting folklore.
-At the First Сongress of the Soviet Writers Maxim Gorky reminded the writers that "the art of words begins with folklore" and encouraged them to collect and study it.
+At the First Congress of Soviet Writers Maxim Gorky reminded the writers that "the art of words begins with folklore" and encouraged them to collect and study it.
 It was supposed to be used as a model example of the literature.